 Harvard case offers reminder of perils of online misbehavior

-The racist social-media posts were originally shared only among friends — in text messages and a Goggle document.
+The racist social-media posts were originally shared only among friends — in text messages and a Google document.
 But someone took screenshots, which led Harvard University to revoke an offer of admission to a Parkland high school survivor.

 The decision announced Monday serves as a reminder to aspiring college students and all young people that online comments, even those considered private, can resurface and be used against them.